Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 To report water leaks or sewer stops, call 676-6000, 24 hours a day, seven days a week.
 A real person will answer your call, and friendly field staff will come to help.

 You can pay your utility bill in a variety of ways.
-Visit our "Pay Your Bill" page for more information.
+Click here to see all the ways you can pay your bill or visit our "Pay Your Bill" page for more information.

 For current rates and fees, visit our Billing Structures page.

 Visit our Connect or Disconnect Service page for more information.